mattholden/GeminiSystem/README.md

 Gemini is an MIT-licensed, Java/PostgreSQL-based game engine that runs over a web servlet.
 Includes full CCG engine, store, guilds, achievements, and more.
 Release target for 1.0 is Fall 2013.
+THIS PROJECT IS STILL UNDER ACTIVE DEVELOPMENT AND IS IN NO WAY STABLE YET.
+If you check out and use this code, DO SO AT YOUR OWN RISK.

 Features include:
 - Collectible card game shell library (more game types coming soon)